ThomasFaria/mlflow/README.md

-# mlflow
+# MLFlow

-repository to create a docker image of mlflow
+This repository creates a Docker image containing [MLFlow](https://mlflow.org/).
+It is based on the `python-minimal` image from [Onyxia's catalog](https://github.com/InseeFrLab/images-datascience).